yclas/documentation/modify-cache-time.md

 ### How can I change the duration?

-You need to edit the file **/oc/config/cache.php** and where it says `'default_expire' => 3600,` replace the number with any other value in seconds.
-By default we set it to one hour duration, so you can easily increase it, it may work better in some cases.
+You need to edit the file **/oc/config/cache.php** and where it says `'default_expire' => 3600, replace the number with any other value in seconds.
+By default, we set it to one hour duration, so you can easily increase it.
+It may work better in some cases.

 ### How can I disable it?